truemark/autoalarm/README.md

 ## Usage

-The system is event-driven, responding to state change notifications and tag modification events.
+### AutoAlarm Tag Values and Alarm Creation Behavior

+AutoAlarm comes with default alarm configurations for various metrics.
+These default alarms are created when the corresponding tags are not present on the resources.
+The default alarms are designed to provide basic monitoring out-of-the-box.
+However, it is recommended to customize the alarms based on your specific requirements.

+- To enable AutoAlarm default alarms or configure any default on non-default alarm, ensure that the `autoalarm:enabled` tag is set to `true` on the resource.
+- To disable AutoAlarm default alarms and/or delete all existing autoalarm alarms, set the `autoalarm:enabled` tag to `false` on the resource.
+- To customize the default alarms, add the appropriate tags with the desired values to the resource.
+- To enable specific non-default alarms, add the corresponding tags with the desired values to the resource.

 To manage alarms, ensure your supported resources are tagged according to the schema defined below.

 #### Enable AutoAlarm - Required on any instance or service to use tag configurations for Alarm Management
 | Tag                 | Enabled Value | Disabled Value |